WESTIE RESCUE MICHIGAN ADOPTION STORIES

 JOHN JACOB, JUMPIN 4 JOY

 Jake came to Rescue as a very young and very sick puppy (See photo album for 2005).
-He has become a very active little Westie boy.
-He has titles in Agility, Obedience, Earthdog, Rally and Flyball.
-He is working on Tracking and Treibball currently.
+He became a very active little Westie boy.
+He has titles in Agility, Obedience, Earthdog, Rally, Barn Hunt, Scent Work and Flyball.

 Many people believe that Westies cannot be trained.
 We are here to tell you that they can be trained and can do well.
 Just look at this boy fly!